Someone recently said to me, “I feel like God doesn’t love me. He doesn’t seem to hear my prayers.”

 and by night, but I find no rest.
 (PS 22:1-2)

 David felt forsaken.
-It seemed like God was deaf and distant.
+It seemed like God was deaf or far away.
 What do we do at these times?

 In you our fathers trusted;

 in you they trusted and were not put to shame.
 (4-5)